Category: Art Conservation

 A visitor (right) consults Winterthur Museum Conservator and Lab Head for Textiles Conservation and WUDPAC Affiliated Assistant Professor Kate Sahmel about a family quilt.

-A sampling of the memorable objects and artworks that have come to clinic includes: A dinner roll signed by Andy Warhol, a pantyhose testing leg from du Pont--a life-size leg that was used to test the pull strength of pantyhose, Incan brain surgery tools, two Ben & Jerry animation cels signed by the artist for the owner and her sister when they were little girls, and a re-discovered portrait by Benjamin West.
-A particularly touching story was revealed at a recent clinic: a gentleman brought in a sampler that his wife had made, and he was seeking advice on how to mount it properly.
-As he chatted with Winterthur Museum Associate Preventive Conservator and WUDPAC Affiliated Assistant Professor William Donnelly at the preventive table, he mentioned that his wife had passed away and that after her death he had taught himself how to sew and knit so that he could finish her craft pieces starting from where she had left off.
-William praised him for his impressive work (which embarrassed the gentleman), but he sent William a message afterwards that he was making progress and was grateful for the mounting diagram he had received at clinic.
+A sampling of the memorable objects and artworks that have come to Conservation Clinic includes: a dinner roll signed by Andy Warhol, a pantyhose testing leg from du Pont (a life-size leg that was used to test the pull strength of pantyhose), Incan brain surgery tools, two Ben & Jerry animation cels signed by the artist for the owner and her sister when they were little girls, and a re-discovered portrait by Benjamin West.
+A particularly touching story was revealed at a recent Conservation Clinic: a gentleman brought in a sampler that his wife had made, and he was seeking advice on how to mount it properly.
+As he chatted with Winterthur Museum Associate Preventive Conservator and WUDPAC Affiliated Assistant Professor William Donnelly, he mentioned that after his wife passed away, he taught himself how to sew and knit so that he could finish her craft pieces starting from where she had left off.
+It is touching stories like these that show us all the power of objects.
+We are grateful for the chance to share our passion for cultural heritage preservation so our communities can continue to carry on what is meaningful to them.

-More information about the Conservation Clinics can be found on the ARTC website.
-The clinic schedule is also published on the website of the Winterthur Museum, Garden & Library.
-If you would like to participate in a Conservation Clinic, please call 800.448.3883 to make an appointment.
+More information can be found on the ARTC website and the Winterthur Museum website.
+If you would like to participate in Conservation Clinic, please call 800.448.3883 x7029 or email tourinfo@winterthur.org to make an appointment.

 Two people looking at painting